-- Select ALL Selects all the APs in the list. - Deselect All- Clears all selection from the list. - Troubleshooting > Client Connection Connects to client devices and analyze network connection issues in real-time.
-See, Troubleshooting Client Connections on page 317 - Troubleshooting > Spectrum Analysis Troubleshoots issues remotely, identify sources of interferences within the network and allow administrators access to the RF health of the network environment.
-See, Troubleshooting through Spectrum Analysis on page 319 - Restart Restarts an access point remotely from the web interface.
+- Select ALL Selects all the APs in the list. - Deselect All Clears all selection from the list. - Troubleshooting > Client Connection Connects to client devices and analyze network connection issues in real-time.
+See, Troubleshooting Client Connections on page 353 - Troubleshooting > Spectrum Analysis Troubleshoots issues remotely, identify sources of interferences within the network and allow administrators access to the RF health of the network environment.
+See, Troubleshooting through Spectrum Analysis on page 355 - Restart Restarts an access point remotely from the web interface.

 - Lock Disables all WLAN services on the AP and disconnect all wireless users associated with those WLAN services temporarily. - Unlock Makes all WLAN services available. - Import Batch Provisioning APs Import the provisioning file.
-See, Options for Provisioning and Swapping APs on page 106. - Import Swapping APs Manually trigger the swapping of two APs by clicking the swap action in the row.
-See, Options for Provisioning and Swapping APs on page 106. - Export All Batch Provisioning APs Downloads a CSV file that lists all APs that have been provisioned..
-See, Options for Provisioning and Swapping APs on page 106. - Export All Swapping APs Downloads a CSV file that lists all APs that have been swapped.
-See, Options for Provisioning and Swapping APs on page 106. - Download Support Log Downloads support log.
-See Downloading the Support Log from an Access Point on page 105. - Trigger AP Binary Log Triggers binary log for the selected AP. - Download CM Support Log Downloads Cable Momdem support log. - Restart Cable Modem Restarts the cable modem.
+See, Options for Provisioning and Swapping APs on page 95 - Import Swapping APs Manually trigger the swapping of two APs by clicking the swap action in the row.
+See, Options for Provisioning and Swapping APs on page 95 - Export All Batch Provisioning APs Downloads a CSV file that lists all APs that have been provisioned..
+See, Options for Provisioning and Swapping APs on page 95 - Export All Swapping APs Downloads a CSV file that lists all APs that have been swapped.
+See, Options for Provisioning and Swapping APs on page 95 - Download Support Log Downloads support log. - Trigger AP Binary Log Triggers binary log for the selected AP. - Download CM Support Log Downloads Cable Momdem support log. - Restart Cable Modem Restarts the cable modem.
 The AP will disconnect from the network for a short period.
 The AP will disconnect from the network for a short period. - Reset Cable Modem Resets the cable modem. - Reset Cable Modem to Factory Default Resets the cable modem to factory default settings. - Untag Critical APs Stating APs as non-critical.
-See, Tagging Critical APs on page 47. - Swap Swaps current AP to swap-in AP.
-See, Editing Swap Configuration on page 107. - Approve Approves AP and completes registering.
-See, Working with AP Registration Rules on page 46.
+See, Tagging Critical APs on page 59. - Swap Swaps current AP to swap-in AP.
+See, Editing Swap Configuration on page 96 - Switch Over Clusters Moves APs between clusters.
+See Configuring AP Switchover on page 101. - Approve Approves AP and completes registering.
+See, Working with AP Registration Rules on page 57.